 Scope 12: Inspection standard for solar panels and associated energy systems, sometimes required for insurance.

-BRL6000-2: Certification for qualified installers in the field of electrical engineering and energy storage.
+BRL6000-2: Certification for skilled installers in the field of electrical engineering and energy storage.

 Ensure your installer is certified according to these standards.
-This way, you know your home battery is connected safely, professionally, and insured.
+This way, you can be sure that your home battery is connected safely, professionally, and insured.

 Why choose a home battery with all required certifications?

-A home battery with the right certifications not only offers peace of mind but also ensures:
+A home battery with the right certifications not only provides peace of mind but also ensures:

 Optimal safety for you and your family.